akoidan/stream-alert/DEVELOPMENT.md

 ### Configuration Options
 - `diff.pixels` - Minimum number of pixels that must change to trigger a notification
 - `diff.threshold` (0..1) - How significant the change should be.
 Lower values require bigger changes per pixel
-- `telegram.spamDelay` - Time in milliseconds between each Telegram message and delay after start
+- `telegram.spamDelay` - Time in seconds between each Telegram message
+- `telegram.initialDelay` - Time in seconds before first telegram notification can be sent.
+E.g. prevent from spamming tg, when camera still sees you.
 - `camera.frameRate` - How often (in seconds) to check for differences in video frames.
 1 = 1 frame per second

 ## Running Locally